 The crisp-white, shingle-and-plank-clad house stands out in a sea of nondescript brick ramblers in a suburban Bethesda neighborhood.
 It’s an attractive—and not unusual—sight in this fast-changing town, where swaths of modest mid-century homes are being replaced at a clip by larger abodes.

 In this case, the house belongs to David Yurko, a spec-home developer who renovates older homes in DC.
 Though his business, Urban Restoration, is Washington-based, Yurko grew up in Bethesda and never pictured living anywhere else.
 When he and his girlfriend, Casey Shaffer, were house-hunting, they lit on this single-story brick house with the idea of retaining its footprint and building up, cantilevering out on the second-floor level to get more space.
 Architect Hendri Tirtanadi drew up plans and Yurko collaborated with contractor Stephen Shum of Workshop11 on construction.
-The finished three-bedroom residence houses Yurko’s father in a lower-level apartment, with plenty of space for Yurko, Shaffer and their three dogs who play around sometimes chase their tail & when we realized why do dogs chase their own tails then we made space for them to spread out on three floors above (Also, if you are moving to a new place with your dog, and you want to know how to ease your dog into your new home then explore Bored Cesar)
+The finished three-bedroom residence houses Yurko’s father in a lower-level apartment, with plenty of space for Yurko, Shaffer and their three dogs who play around sometimes chase their tail & when we realized why do dogs chase their own tails then we made space for them to spread out on three floors above (Also, if you are moving to a new place with your dog, and you want to know how to ease your dog into that new home then explore Bored Cesar)

 The couple had a few must-haves, including an open floor plan sans formal dining room, a large mudroom and indoor and outdoor wood-burning fireplaces.
 Crisp millwork and materials add character throughout the house, from coffered ceilings and crown moldings to batten-board wainscot and shiplap siding in the powder and mud rooms.
 In the kitchen and bathrooms, custom Dura Supreme cabinetry is topped with honed Carrara marble counters.
 Wide-plank, pickled white-oak floors in a matte finish keep the interiors light.